 All physician services (including emergency services provided by a physician, psychiatric services, and direct access to a woman’s health specialist to provide women’s routine and preventive health care services)

-Services in the Individual Service Plan (ISP) will change if the needs of the individual have changed.
-This is determined at the annual review or at other points during the year if service changes are needed to better support the individual.
+Services in the ISP will change as your needs change.
+This is determined at the annual review or whenever changes are needed.

 Non-medical and non-emergency medical transportation services are available in ACAP.
 Non-Medical Transportation means you can get to and from your authorized services.
 Non-Medical Transportation is also available to you for transportation to and from other services, work, and community activities when other transportation resources, including natural supports, are not available.
 Natural supports may include friends, family, community members, neighbors, or coworkers.
 Non-Medical Transportation can also be used when it is determined that you are unable to utilize alternate transportation resources, such as public transportation, due to unavoidable health and safety risks.

 While the Residential Habilitation service in ACAP does include a housing component, it is not designed as a housing alternative for ACAP participants.
 Residential Habilitation is a service to help improve skills to live in the community.
 Residential Habilitation Services are provided in a licensed community home (not a participant’s or participant’s family home).
 Like all services in ACAP, a participant must have an assessed need for Residential Habilitation Services.
 Residential Habilitation is designed for participants who are unable to live independently at home, either alone or with family.)